gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Gem’s grin widened as she spotted Ruby.
 “Hey, Rubes!
 Didn’t know you were taking this class.
 Small world, huh?”
 She dropped her bag near the platform at the front of the room and climbed onto the platform in the center.
 Ruby groaned inwardly.
 She’d spent years trying to avoid the gravitational pull of her sister’s perfection, and now she was supposed to *study* it?

-“All right, everyone,” the instructor said, clapping their hands.
-“Let’s get started.
-Gem, whenever you’re ready.”
+The instructor clapped his hands.
+“Gem, whenever you’re ready.”

+“Alright, let’s get this party started,” Gem said.
 With an almost theatrical flair and a sashay of her hips, Gem untied the robe and let it slide from her shoulders.

 The room seemed to collectively hold its breath.